tobyhinloopen/My-CPP-RTS/README.md

 # My C++ RTS playground

 This is my C++ RTS playground to test out some mechanics.
-The code is test-driven developed; nothing actually runs.
+The code is test-driven developed.
+There is no actual application at this moment, but you can run the tests.

 The _test.cpp files demonstrate usage of the code.

 ## License